Aydin-ab/ray-aydin/doc/source/ray-contribute/profiling.rst

 Getting a stack trace of Ray C++ processes
 ------------------------------------------

-You can use the following GDB command to view the current stack trace of any running Ray process (e.g., raylet).
+You can use the following gdb command to view the current stack trace of any running Ray process (for example, raylet).
 This can be useful for debugging 100% CPU utilization or infinite loops (simply run the command a few times to see what the process is stuck on).